poornasindhuja/DailyNewsApp/README.md

 # DailyNewsApp
-Daily News app is android mobile application where user has access to multiple newspapers.
+Daily News app is android mobile application where user has access to multiple newspapers.<br><br>